Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 21. A company has business critical workloads hosted on AWS and they are unwilling to accept any downtime.
 Which of the following is a recommended best practice to protect their workloads in the event of an unexpected natural disaster?
     - A. Replicate data across multiple Edge Locations worldwide and use Amazon CloudFront to perform automatic failover in the event of an outage.
     - B. Deploy AWS resources across multiple Availability Zones within the same AWS Region.
+[Multi AZ can improve availability in same region but if the whole region goes down, there would be downtime]
     - C. Create point-in-time backups in another subnet and recover this data when a disaster occurs.
     - D. Deploy AWS resources to another AWS Region and implement an Active-Active disaster recovery strategy.
+[Active-Active across multiple regions ensures workloads are running simultaneously in different geographic locations.if one region down traffica can move towards another region]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D